Equifax And Wells Fargo Apologize To Congress; Lawmakers Not Buying It

 Meanwhile, back on the Senate side of Capitol Hill, the Wells Fargo CEO was getting clobbered too, and not just by Warren.

-The banking giant has been in trouble for more than a year – ever since it revealed that its aggressive sales culture had led to the creation of millions of potentially fake accounts.
+The banking giant, which is an NPR sponsor, has been in trouble for more than a year – ever since it revealed that its aggressive sales culture had led to the creation of millions of potentially fake accounts.
 Since then, other scandals have erupted, mostly involving excessive fees.

 Like Smith, Sloan showed remorse.